bootstrap-vue/bootstrap-vue/docs/components/form-checkbox/README.md

 **Advanced Breaking Change Warning:**
 Major changes are coming to `<b-form-select>`, `<b-form-radio>`, `<b-form-checkbox>` that may alter how you use the components.
-These documents will be updatd as the changes are made.
+These documents will be updated as the changes are made.

 **Example 1:** Single checkbox
 ```html